learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Supabase.md

 </script>
 ```

+Of course, there's a lot more we can do to adjust database queries using Supabase.
+The [JavaScript database documentation](https://supabase.com/docs/reference/javascript/select) neatly covers a lot more function configuration.

 ## Conclusion

 Well done!
 You've successfully integrated Supabase into a simple Vue.js project.
 The Supabase client has been set up, initialized in Vue, and your Supabase methods are ready to perform database interactions.